Stem cell theory of aging: Research

 Some of the proponents of this theory have been Norman E. Sharpless, Ronald A. DePinho, Huber Warner, Alessandro Testori and others.
 Warner came to this conclusion after analyzing human case of Hutchinson's Gilford syndrome and mouse models of accelerated aging.

 Stem cells will turn into certain cells as the body needs them.
 Stem cells divide more than non stem cells so the tendency of accumulating damage is greater.
 Although they have protective mechanisms, they still age and lose function.
 Matthew R. Wallenfang, Renuka Nayak and Stephen DiNardo showed this in their study.
 According to their findings, it is possible to track male GSCs labeled with lacZ gene in Drosophila model by inducing recombination with heat shock and observe the decrease in GSC number with aging.
 In order to mark GSCs with lacZ gene, flip recombinase (Flp)-mediated recombination is used to combine a ubiquitously active tubulin promoter followed by an FRT (flip recombinase target) site with a promotorless lacZ ORF (open reading frame) preceded by an FRT site.
 Heat shock is used to induce Flp recombinase marker gene expression is activated in dividing cells due to recombination.
 Consequently, all clone of cells derived from GSC are marked with a functional lacZ gene.
 By tracking the marked cells, they were able to show that GSCs do age.

 Another study in a mouse model shows that stem cells do age and their aging can lead to heart failure.
 Findings of the study indicate that diabetes leads to premature myocyte senescence and death and together they result in the development of cardiomyopathy due to decreased muscle mass.

-Recent work has suggested that, although adult tissue stem cells may the key cell type in the aging process, they may contribute via reducing their differentiation rates, rather than via becoming exhausted.
+Recent work has suggested that, although adult tissue stem cells may be the key cell type in the aging process, they may contribute via reducing their differentiation rates, rather than via becoming exhausted.
 Under this model, when stem cells divide but do not differentiate, they produce an excess of daughter stem cells.
 This phenotype will be selected for, at the cellular level, if it is caused by heritable epigenetic changes or genetic mutations, and has the potential to overwhelm homeostatic regulation of cell numbers when organismal integrity is under reduced selection in later life.

 Behrens et al. have reviewed evidence that age-dependent accumulation of DNA damage in both stem cells and cells that comprise the stem cell microenvironment is responsible, at least in part, for stem cell dysfunction with aging.